 - Be respectful of your caregivers and obey hospital regulations; this will help us provide you with a safe environment where we can give you the best care possible.
 In rare instances where patients jeopardize our safe environment and can’t respect our employees, the physician is notified and discharge may occur.

 Comments or Concerns

 There is a complaint procedure in which patients may participate without fear of jeopardizing their care.
-If you have concerns or comments about your clinical care at Swedish, please feel free to speak with any manager or staff member on the unit or in your clinic.
-Or contact one of the following:
+If you have concerns or complaints about any part of your care at Swedish, please feel free to speak with any manager or staff member on the unit or in your clinic.
+You may also contact:

 21601 76th Ave.
 W.